 Some would argue that the ‘avalanche method’ which is when you concentrate on paying the highest interest loan first, is a better option, however in most cases there is only a small margin of difference.

 When I conduct a Debt Breakthrough Strategy Session with my clients, these are the steps I work out for them including how long these debts will take to pay off by comparing the ‘avalanche method’, ‘snowball method’ or a custom arrangement focused on the clients own priorities to find the most effective and quickest debt reduction strategy for their unique situation.

-If you like the idea of getting your finances sorted out for the better, putting together a strategy to get out of the debt cycle and make a change that you will be thanking yourself for in the very near future, then you too can book in and see me for a Debt Breakthrough Strategy Session for just $75.
+If you like the idea of getting your finances sorted out for the better, putting together a strategy to get out of the debt cycle and make a change that you will be thanking yourself for in the very near future, then you too can book in and see me for a Debt Breakthrough Strategy Session.

 You can register here to get started: